The History of Chaffee County High School

 Chaffee County High School began in 1990 as a collaborative effort between the Buena Vista and Salida school districts to serve students whose needs were not being met by the traditional system.
 Students then received a high school diploma through independent studies.

 As the students and culture have changed in the valley, so has Chaffee County High School.
-We have evolved into the educational option that meets the needs of students by providing multiple learning options so that they will earn their high school diploma.
+We have evolved into an educational intervention for the Buena Vista School District that meets the needs of at-risk students by providing multiple learning options so that they can earn their high school diploma.

 The Road to Graduation

 We offer three pathways to graduation: the University track (50 credits, aimed for students heading into a competitive four-year college or university), the Associate's track (34 credits, aimed for students heading to community college or the work force), and the Career track (aimed for students who would like to earn an industry certificate along with their diploma).

 Graduation requirements for the Associate's pathway, our most common track, are as follows:

 All students who successfully complete any of these tracks will be awarded a Buena Vista School District diploma at graduation.